drandreas/zephyr-tpm2-poc/README.md

 Enhanced System API (ESAPI), since the Feature API (FAPI) adds additional dependencies to JSON-C and OpenSSL.
 Moreover, the [tpm2-tools](https://github.com/tpm2-software/tpm2-tools) are also implemented on top of ESAPI, therefore the ESAPI is sufficient.
-The glue code is work in progress but should be done in a couple of weeks.

 ## Hardware Requirements
 The driver works with MCU that have SPI drivers that honor `SPI_HOLD_ON_CS` and